Safer Internet Day 2022

 On this page:

-Show your support by sharing an image or posting a message.
-Download our campaign kits to find out how to promote online safety at home, school, work or in your community.
+eSafety encouraged people to show their support by sharing an image or posting a message.
+Resources were made available in our campaign kits to promote online safety at home, school, work or in the community.

 Download the educators campaign kit

-Use these resources to support your school campaign activities.
-They include a social media GIF, poster and a template to create a school pledge to support Safer Internet Day 2022.
+These resources supported school campaign activities.
+They included a social media GIF, poster and a template to create a school pledge to support Safer Internet Day 2022.

 Download the workplace and community campaign kit

-These resources include suggested posts, texts and video message ideas. eSafety has also created a web banner and poster, plus other materials to use in your community.
+These resources included suggested posts, texts and video message ideas. eSafety also created a web banner and poster, plus other materials to use in the community.

-Create and share a video message to encourage your online community to support Safer Internet Day 2022.
+Australians were encouraged to create and share a video message with their online community to support Safer Internet Day 2022.

-eSafety's education and training team has created a range of online resources to support schools and the community.
-The material is designed for different age groups and includes school surveys, a parent webinar, a Virtual Classroom event and a free storybook with a song.
+eSafety's Education and Training team created a range of online resources to support schools and the community.
+The material was designed for different age groups and included school surveys, a parent webinar, a Virtual Classroom event and a free storybook with a song.

-Stay tuned for more resources coming in the new year including videos featuring beach volleyball player Taliqua Clancy, Paralympic swimmer Grant "Scooter" Patterson and netballer, Caitlin Bassett.
+We encouraged educators to use our new classroom resource featuring beach volleyball player Taliqua Clancy, Paralympic swimmer Grant 'Scooter' Patterson and netballer, Caitlin Bassett.